getodk/docs/docs/central-api-project-management.rst

                   - number

+                    .. raw:: html

-                    The numerical ID of the Project.
+                      <p>The numerical ID of the Project.</p>

                 * - name

                   - string

+                    .. raw:: html

-                    The name of the Project.
+                      <p>The name of the Project.</p>

                 * - description

                   - string

+                    .. raw:: html

-                    The description of the Project, which is rendered as Markdown on Frontend.
+                      <p>The description of the Project, which is rendered as Markdown on Frontend.</p>

                 * - keyId

                   - number

+                    .. raw:: html

-                    If managed encryption is enabled on the project, the numeric ID of the encryption key as tracked by Central is given here.
+                      <p>If managed encryption is enabled on the project, the numeric ID of the encryption key as tracked by Central is given here.</p>

                 * - archived

                   - boolean

+                    .. raw:: html

-                    Whether the Project is archived or not. ``null``\  is equivalent to ``false``\ .
-All this does is sort the Project to the bottom of the list and disable management features in the web management application.
+                      <p>Whether the Project is archived or not. <code>null</code> is equivalent to <code>false</code>.
+All this does is sort the Project to the bottom of the list and disable management features in the web management application.</p>

                     Example: ``none``